Five Days of Winter in Algoma

 Stop number one, we have driven past this place almost daily as we headed out for another outdoor adventure and the idea of a visit is always a part of the conversation.
 Perhaps the most famous tourist attraction in Sault Ste.
 Marie, the Canadian Bushplane Heritage Centre is like a box full of toys and thanks to the snow storm and it being a midweek morning, we are literally the only kids here, staff excluded of course.
-Our aimless wondering gets the attention of John who steps in to show as around.
+Our aimless wandering gets the attention of John who steps in to show us around.
 John’s volunteer tenure here is stretching towards two decades and that’s two decades above and beyond a career in aviation.
-His passion, as he recalls each plane’s road back from crash sites in the North West Territories, or from junkyard compactors, to the spectacular machinery we are looking at now is mesmerizing, what a pleasure.
+His passion, as he recalls each plane’s road back from crash sites in the North West Territories, or from junkyard compactors to the spectacular machinery we are looking at now is mesmerizing, what a pleasure.

-Stop number two, we didn’t have to go far just a couple hundred feet around the corner.
+Stop number two, we didn’t have to go far just a couple of hundred feet around the corner.
 I must say I have a thing for local breweries so having Northern Superior Brewing Company right next door, there was no way I would miss a chance to have look around.
 It being pre-lunch it’s a bit early in the day to be pouring a pint so we limit our visit to site seeing.
 The above photo shows only a small selection of their impressive growler collection.
 These happen to be all northern Ontario brewers and I am proud to say I have been to five out of the six.

 Stop number four, down by the river.
-With the storm subsiding and a fresh blanket of snow on the ground we opt to get back to playing outdoors.
+With the storm subsiding and a fresh blanket of snow on the ground, we opt to get back to playing outdoors.
 Whitefish Island is just minutes away.
-We fat biked here on day two but this time around it’s snowshoes and fresh trails.
+We fat biked here on day two but this time around its snowshoes and fresh trails.

 Stop number five, in search of ice.
 Our original plan was to explore the ice caves along the lake, Gros Cap was on the list as a potential ice cave location and is the closest stop from Sault Ste.
 Marie.
-With the weather improving and time on our hand we give it a go.
+With the weather improving and time on our hands, we give it a go.
 The expanse of the frozen Lake Superior stretching west is an impressive site as is the wave of pale blue ice cascading down the rocky shoreline.

 Stop number six, night rider.
-Back on day two we were a bit disappointed that we didn’t get a chance to experience the the groomed fat bike trails at Crimson Ridge.
+Back on day two, we were a bit disappointed that we didn’t get a chance to experience the groomed fat bike trails at Crimson Ridge.
 It just so happens that Crimson Ridge is almost on the way back from Gros Cap and the bikes are strapped to the back of the car.
 There are not too many things more fun than a groomed fat bike trail under the lights.
 I love it when things fall into place.

-Just like that a day that started with uncertainty turns in to an epic that ends under the cover of night.
+Just like that, a day that started with uncertainty turns into an epic that ends under the cover of night.
 Skiing, snowshoeing, fat biking, ice fishing and exploring, time sure flies when you’re having fun, five days is just not enough.
 Don’t fear it, embrace it, winter is a playground so you might as well get out and play.
 Algoma, thanks for the good times.

 Notes From The Road

 Whatever your accommodations needs are—be it camping, hotel or a backcountry lodge—Algoma has you covered.
-For our visit, we set up home at the Days Inn & Suites in downtown Sault Ste.
+For our visit, we set up a home at the Days Inn & Suites in downtown Sault Ste.
 Marie.
 Recently renovated the rooms are super comfortable and the location offers easy access to a day full of attractions.
 Today’s first four stops are all within walking distance of the hotel.